tomjoht/tomjoht.github.io/_restapicourse/pubapis_static_site_generators.md

 	The frontmatter is formatted in a syntax called YML.
 YML is similar to JSON but uses spaces and hyphens instead of curly braces.
 This makes it more human readable.

-2. Create a new file called 1-6_weatherdata.md and save it the same _api folder.
+2. Create a new file called 1-6_weatherdata.md and save it in the same \_api folder.
 3. Get the data from the weatherdata endpoint from this [Weather API on Mashape](https://www.mashape.com/fyhao/weather-13#weatherdata).
-(This is an API we worked with extensively in the <a href="{{ "/restapicourse" | prepend: site.baseurl | append: site.suffix }}">REST API course</a>previous course (Documenting REST APIs).)
+(This is an API we worked with extensively in the <a href="{{ "/restapicourse" | prepend: site.baseurl | append: site.suffix }}">REST API course</a>.)
 Put the data from this endpoint into the Aviator theme's template.

 	The Aviator Jekyll theme has a specific layout that will be applied to all the files inside the _api folder (these files are called a collection).
 Jekyll will access these values by going to api.title, api.type, and so forth.
 It will then push this content into the template (which you can see by going to _layouts/multi.md).

 	Here's what my 1-6_weatherdata.md file looks like.
 Be sure to put the response within square brackets, indented with one tab (4 spaces).
 You can also <a href="{{ "/files/publishingapidocs/1-6_weatherdata.md" | prepend: site.baseurl | append: site.suffix }}">download the file here</a>.
-Remove the `raw` and `endraw` tags at the beginning and end of the code sample (which I had to add to keep Jekyll from trying to process it.)
+Remove the `raw` and `endraw` tags at the beginning and end of the code sample (which I had to add to keep Jekyll from trying to process it).

 	```yaml
 	---